-Due to their age, stage of development and life experiences, young people bring unique perspectives, ideas, aspirations, and needs that require specific approaches to engaging and supporting them.
-In giving particular focus to addressing the needs of young people and fostering their well-being, we build a more sustainable community.
+Due to their age, stage of development and life experiences young people bring unique perspectives, ideas, aspirations, and needs that require specific approaches to engaging and supporting them.
+In giving particular focus to addressing the needs of young people and fostering their well-being we build a more sustainable community.
 Young people represent a significant proportion of Moorabool's total population with 19 percent of all persons living in Moorabool being aged between 12 and 24 Years.

-Moorabool has many positive factors.
-Many of our young people are doing well, although our young people face greater challenges than those living in metropolitan Melbourne.
-Young people living in the more rural areas of the municipality face further challenges when trying to access sustainable support, education, training and programs.
+Moorabool has many positive factors, many of our young people are doing well, although our young people face greater challenges than young people living in metropolitan Melbourne, and young people living in the more rural areas of the municipality face further challenges when trying to access sustainable support, education and training and programs.

 Population growth places pressure on youth service provision, but equally the significant size of the Shire and overall low population density increase the challenges faced in youth service provision.
-It is crucial that the plan not only meets the current needs of young people but also ensures that future needs and challenges are well planned.
+It is crucial that the plan not only meet the current needs of young people but also ensure that future needs and challenges are well planned.

-The strategy was developed through a significant amount of community engagement including working closely with young people, parents/carers of young people, schools and agencies.
-The strategy brings together research and knowledge for improving outcomes for young people and uses the expertise that exists within the Shire, along with the voices of young people and their families to guide a strengthened approach to ensure that Moorabool is a youth-friendly place to live, play, work, learn and grow.
+The draft strategy was developed through a significant amount of community engagement including working closely with young people, parents/carers of young people, schools and with agencies.
+The draft strategy brings together research and knowledge that is available for improving outcomes for young people and uses the expertise that exists within the Shire, along with the voices of young people and their families to guide a strengthened approach to ensuring that Moorabool is a youth-friendly place to live, play, work, learn and grow.

-While Moorabool Shire Council has a role to play in leading the development, implementation and review of the Youth Strategy, it is also a plan for Council to work in partnership with service providers and the education sector across the municipality.
+While Moorabool Shire Council has a role to play in leading the development, implementation and review of the youth strategy, it is also a plan for Council to work in partnership with service providers and the education sector across the municipality.

-The goals of the strategy are categorised under three key strategic directions.
+The goals of the draft strategy are categorised under three key strategic directions.
 These are:

 - 1. Health and Wellbeing

 - 2. Education and Employment

-- 3. Connection and Participation
+- 3. Connection & Participation